FedRAMP/applying-existing-frameworks-cwg/plan.md

 - [Applying Existing Frameworks Repo](/)
 - [Applying Existing Frameworks Group Discussion](../../discussions)

-The Community Mediator will host a weekly hour-long town hall for discussion, updates, and Q&A:
+The Community Mediator will host regular town halls for discussion, updates, and Q&A:
 - [Zoom signup link](https://gsa.zoomgov.com/meeting/register/GqCzMb0NTKCA-4tCyQysxg)

 Recordings from each town hall will be publicly posted on FedRAMP’s YouTube channel as follows: